3 years full-time

 There are opportunities for you to spend time abroad during your course:

-The first year will give you a broad understanding across all four subjects.
-You will take core modules totalling 120 credits.
+The first year will give you a broad understanding across all subjects.

 In addition to the above you will also need to complete our online Academic Integrity module.

 This module covers some of the essential skills and knowledge which will help you to study independently and produce work of a high academic standard which is vital for success at York.